V-Rajasekar/README/Java/OCJP11/Part-I/Chapter08-ClassDesign.md

    }
 }
 ```

 ## Overloading and Overriding a Generic Method(compile error).

-  * generic methods cannot be overloaded by changing the generic parameter type only.
+* Generic methods cannot be overloaded, or overridden by changing the generic parameter type only.

 ```java
    public class LongTailAnimal {
       protected void chew(List<Object> input) {}